 Output 3.1.1.
 Focused information campaign conducted

-An information campaign will be carefully tailored to various target audiences, taking into account different needs and experiences of women and men from diverse groups, and will include a range of information dissemination tools and involve partnership with the Ministry of ecology and natural resources of Ukraine, RAC association, industry associations, consumer organizations, educational institutions and environmental NGOsCSOs, including those working on gender equality in the RAC sector.
+An information campaign will be carefully tailored to various target audiences, taking into account different needs and experiences of women and men from diverse groups, and will include a range of information dissemination tools and involve partnership with the Ministry of Ecology and Natural Resources of Ukraine, RAC association, industry associations, consumer organizations, educational institutions and environmental CSOs, including those working on gender equality in the RAC sector.
 The campaign will include messages on eliminating bias against women in the RAC sector and empowering them to pursue career in this field.
 It will be designed and implemented in line with the principles of gender-responsive communications.

 Outcome 3.2.
 Strengthening capacity of the State Customs Service of Ukraine to control import/export of ODS/ODS alternatives and ODS-based equipment through improved laboratory and analytical base, training and skills development.

 The initial capacity building programme for the State Customs Service of Ukraine was implemented as part of the current UNDP-GEF project on HCFCs.
 It included provision of the up-to-date knowledge and sharing regional experience in the area of ODS and ODS alternatives import / export control.
-With regard to the physical control capabilities, the State Fiscal Service has also received modern analytical laboratory equipment (two chromatograph mass spectrometers and gas analyzers).
+With regard to the physical control capabilities, the State Custom Service has also received modern analytical laboratory equipment (two chromatograph mass spectrometers and portable gas analyzers.
 However, to enable customs specialists to properly exploit analytical instruments for determining controlled (incl. prohibited) substances and/or confirmation of permitted substances, additional laboratory equipment, instruments and supplies are required.

 Output 3.2.1.
 Additional laboratory equipment, instruments and supplies purchased to strengthen control over import/export of ODS/ODS alternatives and ODS-based equipment